All Episodes

 No long protracted war, no boots on the ground.

-Because these idiots in the swamp, they don't know how to fight wars anymore.
+I don't want any of that because these idiots in the swamp, they don't know how to fight wars anymore.

-They put handcuffs on people, especially our military, rules of engagement, and then they want to put him in jail if they didn't follow it perfectly in the second that they have to decide.
+And then they want to put them in jail if they didn't follow it perfectly in the second that they have to decide.

-So he beat back and our great intelligence.
+So he beat back.

-Look at the what a success.
+And our great intelligence, look at what a success.

 They knew where he was.

-He was on a commercial flight in Baghdad Airport, and the military nailed his ass.
+He was on a commercial flight in Baghdad airport and the military nailed his ass.

 And the president made the call.